Ford F53 460 Inertia Switch Location: 1995 Thor Mirage RV Troubleshooting Guide

 Short Answer

-Your 1995 Mirage Thor Class A on the F53 chassis has the inertia switch located in the passenger compartment, typically behind a kick panel or under the dashboard.
+You can locate and reset the inertia switch on your 1995 Thor Mirage F53 in under 15 minutes using nothing more than a flashlight and your hands.
 Look for a small rectangular black or red button-topped switch mounted behind a kick panel or under the dashboard, typically on the driver's side.
 It should be a simple push-to-reset switch that will restore fuel pump operation once pressed.

 Understanding the Problem